 Located on Highway 92, the main drive that leads from Silicon Valley to Half Moon Bay, Spanish Town is a fun stop.
-The store is an art gallery that sells mostly outdoor related items, but the main attractions are the massive metal dinosaurs that you can see from the road.
-It is a fun place to walk around and just imagine having these statues in your yard.
+The store is an art gallery that sells mostly outdoor-related items, but the main attractions are the massive metal dinosaurs that you can see from the road.
+It is a great place to walk around and just imagine having these statues in your yard.

-Also on Highway 92 like Spanish Town, how can you resist a visit to a store that has a massive carnivorous plants sign?
+Also, on Highway 92, like Spanish Town, how can you resist a visit to a store that has a large carnivorous plants sign?
 I had to pull off the road to see it and was glad I did; the owner Phil was great to talk to, not to mention his shop was well laid out and had a lot of really unique plants.
 I wanted to take one home with me, but I was in the middle of a road trip so it wouldn’t last.
-It’s a neat shop even if you aren’t buying anything.
+It’s a neat shop, even if you aren’t buying anything.

-Interested in Mac and Cheese or a Hot Dog?
+Are you interested in Mac and Cheese or a Hot Dog?
 Want to eat inside of an old railroad car?
-Check out Daddy O’s.
-Daddy O’s is an excellent, well-priced place to stop for lunch in the city, and one that has enough character and charm to keep you coming back.
+Check out Daddy-O’s.
+Daddy-O’s is an excellent, well-priced place to stop for lunch in the city, and one that has enough character and charm to keep you coming back.
 I recommend the “Hog’s Breath.”

 So there you have it, some of my favorite non-traditional stops in Half Moon Bay.
 Check out Visit Half Moon Bay for more recommendations I am sure I left something off, so what would you add to this list?
 Let me know in the comments.